tcwangshiqi-columbia/ReluVal/README.md

 check mode = 0: Normal split mode is 0.
 Check adv mode is 1.
 Check adv mode will prevent further splits as long as the depth goes upper than 20 so as to locate concrete adversarial examples faster.
 Default value is 0.

-The program will terminate in two ways:
-(1) a concrete adversarial is found.
-(2) the property is verified as safe.
+The program will terminate in two ways: (1) a concrete adversarial is found, and (2) the property is verified as safe.

 ### Example